← Home

 - What is the nisab for Zakat?

 - The nisab is the minimum amount of wealth a Muslim must own before Zakat becomes obligatory.
 It equals the value of 85 grams of gold or 595 grams of silver.
-Many scholars recommend using the silver value as it benefits more recipients.
+Many scholars recommend using the silver value as it is lower and benefits more recipients.

 - How much Zakat do I pay?